UPHOLSTERY INSTRUCTION: CONSTRUCT AND PAD AN OTTOMAN FRAME. INSTALL JUTE WEBBING

 Here's some of things we'll go over during this segment:

-This frame will work with most chairs unless they are unusally low.
+This frame will work with most chairs unless they are unusually low.
 I usually like to have the top of the finished ottoman to be an inch or two below the top of the chair cushion.
 That way your legs are fairly level when you sink down into the cushion.
-You can control the height of the finished product by using the appropiate thicknes of foam and length of the legs or casters.
+You can control the height of the finished product by using the appropriate thickness of foam and length of the legs or casters.

 Here is the frame completed except for one side.
 It is made with inexpensive 1x12" pine (or fir).
 Remember when calculating your finished measurements that 1x12s are really about 3/4" by 11 1/2" and 2x4s are really about 1 3/4 by 3 1/2".
 You can make the length and width whatever you like.
 We cut the front and back boards 24" and the sides 18" Since the front and back boards are attached to the ends of the side boards, the finished frame will be about 19 1/2 x 24"